Ancient Church of the East

-The Ancient Church of the East (ACE) is an Eastern Christian denomination.
-It branched from the Assyrian Church of the East in 1964, under the leadership of Mar Toma Darmo (d.
-1969).
-It is one of three Assyrian Churches claiming continuity with the historical Church of the East, in addition to the Assyrian Church of the East and the Chaldean Catholic Church.
-Since 1969, the see of the Ancient Church of the East is headquartered in Baghdad.
+The Ancient Church of the East (ACE) is an East Syriac Christian denomination based in Baghdad and is composed largely of ethnic Assyrians.
+It separated from the Assyrian Church of the East in 1964 to establish an independent ecclesial communion, and is one of the churches that descend from historic Church of the East, alongside the Assyrian Church of the East, the Chaldean Catholic Church, and the Syro-Malabar Catholic Church.
+In 1999, the church reported 75,000 members.
+As of 2020, according to the World Christian Database, the online version of the World Christian Encyclopedia, published by Edinburgh University Press, the Ancient Church of the East has approximately 11,890 members.

 History

 In 1964, a decision by Patriarch Mar Shimun XXIII Eshai of the Assyrian Church of the East to switch over from the traditional Julian calendar to the Gregorian calendar led part of the Church of the East, to split off in a schism.
 The breakaway group called itself the Ancient Church of the East and in 1968 consecrated their own patriarch, Mar Toma Darmo, who strongly opposed the system of hereditary succession of the position of patriarch of the Church of the East, as well as its adoption of the Gregorian calendar "and other modernizing measures".
 Mar Darmo was also joined by "various other groups opposed to Mar Shimun."

 Mar Yacob III Daniel was elected as new patriarch in June 2022.
 However, he abdicated two months later in August 2022, and on 12 November 2022 the Holy Synod elected Mar Gewargis Younan to take his place.
 The consecration of the patriarch-elect was scheduled to take place in Baghdad in June 2023, and on 9 June, Mar Gewargis III Younan was consecrated as the 110th Patriarch of the Ancient Church of The East.